Discharge Instructions for Open Hernia Repair

 Tips include the following:

-- Do not get the bandage or wound wet for 48 hours.
+- Don't get the bandage or wound wet for 48 hours.

 - If strips of tape were used to close your incision, don't pull them off.
 Let them fall off on their own.